CardiacModelling/VoltageClampModel/README.md

 # Voltage clamp model

-This repository contains up-to-date and reference versions of the voltage clamp model used in Lei et al. 2000, 2005, and other publications.
+This repository contains up-to-date and reference versions of the voltage clamp model used in Lei et al. 2020, 2025, and other publications.

+_Note: This URL used to host the data for the 2020 Lei et al. publication, which has been moved to https://github.com/CardiacModelling/VoltageClampModel2020_

 ## The latest model